-Students Who Were Enrolled in an Undergraduate Program Before Fall 2007
+Students Who Were Enrolled in an Undergraduate Program at a Texas Public College or University Before Fall 2007

 The grade of "W" is given for courses dropped after the official census date for the term through the last day to drop a course with a "W" as published in the University's calendar.
 Students who wait until the published deadline must have complied with the class attendance policy of this catalog.
 An instructor is not obligated to recommend a "W" for a class if excessive absences have occurred.
 Students will not be permitted to drop a course or withdraw from the University after the published deadline.